ku-nlp/ChatCollectionFramework/doc/manual.md

 Eventually, other use cases could be implemented.

 To demonstrate how the framework can be used, we will create a custom implementation of the dummy chat server.
-But first, let's take an overview of the architecture of the ChatCollectionFramework.
+But first, let's take an overview of the architecture of the _ChatCollectionFramework_.

 ## Overview